FARHAN1004/farhan_test_linux/README.md

 # farhan_test_linux
-this is just a test for my linux
+this is just a test for my linux hello